Jabra Enhance Hearing Aids Review

 Jabra Enhance hearing aids come with a 100-day trial period.
 Compared to other providers, such as Lexie hearing aids and MDHearing, this is a very long trial.
 During this time, you can return your hearing aids in their original condition for a complete refund.
 After this period, however, you cannot get a full refund unless you get a written opinion from an otolaryngologist stating that Jabra Enhance hearing aids are not helpful.
 The latter option must be done within a year.

 Jabra Enhance offers one of the most generous warranties I’ve seen.
-Jabra Enhance offers a one-year manufacturer’s warranty for their hearing aids that covers both loss and accidental damage.
+The three-year warranty covers both loss and accidental damage.
 If your hearing aids stop working or experience damage, Jabra Enhance will cover the repair cost.
-If you lose your hearing aids or damage them beyond repair, Jabra Enhance will provide you with a new pair and you have to pay only a $195 deductible.
+If you lose your hearing aids or damage them beyond repair, Jabra Enhance will provide you with a new pair, and you have to pay only a $195 deductible.
 That said, the replacement can be done only once.

 Jabra Enhance vs. MDHearing